Estate Planning & Administration

 Simply stated, we draw from our experience in many disciplines to allow our clients to give their assets to whom they want, and how they want, while minimizing the costs of taxes and administration.

 Because of our years of practice developing estate plans, we are able to help our clients articulate their desires and concerns, and develop strategies to meet your goals.
 Through our knowledge, we are able to recommend the most appropriate and cutting-edge techniques to accomplish those goals.
 With our skills, we are able to create detailed documents that give life to a planning idea.
 Once a plan has been put into place, our clients are able to rely on methodologies we have developed to be sure that the plan is perpetuated from year to year, and our cutting-edge practice to alert them to how changes in the law might affect their existing plans.

-For many of our clients, no matter what size their estate, how their heirs receive assets is just as important, if not more so, then how much they receive.
+For many of our clients, no matter what size their estate, how their heirs receive assets is just as important, if not more so, than how much they receive.
 Parents with minor children are concerned that if their children receive money too soon, they will either waste it, be taken advantage of, or use it as an excuse not to reach their full potential.
 Parents with older children are concerned about the loss of family assets through divorce, taxes, and lawsuits, and want to set aside funds for their grandchildren’s education or create a special fund for a disabled family member.
 We help our clients address these issues by designing trusts and using family limited liability companies to meet their unique needs.

 There are a myriad of estate planning techniques that might meet a client’s situation.
 Many are designated by their acronyms, GRATs to QTIPs, QPRTs to CRTs.
 Planning techniques that may have been appropriate in years past may not work as anticipated in the current economy with constantly changing tax laws.